 sudo apt install make libssl-dev libghc-zlib-dev libcurl4-gnutls-dev libexpat1-dev gettext

-This command installs the necessary dependencies for building Git from source.
+This command installs the necessary dependencies for building Git from the source.

-Next, you need to visit the Git release page and download the source code.
+Next, you must visit the Git release page and download the source code.
 You can use the wget command to download the latest stable release Tar archive.
 For example, to download the latest stable release, you can run the following command:

 wget https://github.com/git/git/archive/refs/tags/v2.40.0.tar.gz